DilemaFixer/Builder/README.md

     INFO("Starting application");
     DEBUG("Debug information: %d", 42);
     WARN("This is a warning message");
-    ERROR("An error occurred: %s", "file not found");
     VERBOSE("Additional details for troubleshooting");

-    // Fatal error that exits the program
-    // FAIL("Critical error: cannot continue");

     TODO("Implement error handling");

-}
+    ERROR("An error occurred: %s", "file not found"); // exit program with error message }
 ```